Submitting Your Manuscript to PLOS Computational Biology

 - Use of PLOS style for references

-- Tables at the end of the main article file in DOC or RTF format
+- Tables at the end of the main article file

 - Original, high-resolution figure files (> 300 dpi) uploaded as separate files in TIFF or EPS format.
 If any of your figures are under copyright, please notify the journal office.
 (Please read the Guidelines for Figure Preparation before submitting figures.)